stfab/my-website/_posts/2023-01-28-enhancing-microservice-observability.md

 ## Generate reports for dev teams and stakeholders

 ![Create Dashboard Reports in Datadog](/assets/img/datadog-dashboard.png "Create Dashboard Reports in Datadog"){:style="float: center"}
-*Create Dashboard Reports, Copyright: Datadog*
+*Create Dashboard Reports, Image source: Datadog*

 Finally, Datadog offers a variety of features to help generate performance and security reports.
 With custom dashboards, you can visualize metrics, traces, and logs to create performance reports that display key information such as response time, error rate, and throughput.